raspberrypilearning/css-style-elements-in-class/en/step_1.md

-Sometimes you will want to style particular elements within a **container** that has a class.
+Sometimes, you will want to style particular elements within a **container** that has a class.
 To do this you use the `>` operator.

 The example you just used styles all `<a>` elements within a container that has the `nav-items` class.